The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 Acquisition finance involving Irish target companies is mostly arranged and underwritten by domestic and international banks.
 In larger syndicated deals, the arranging banks may syndicate the debt to other banks and institutional investors.

 The Irish lending landscape has changed significantly since the financial crisis.
 While banks remain the dominant source of acquisition loans, a number of alternative sources of finance have become available for Irish acquisitions.
 A major trend in Ireland has been the emergence of direct lenders as significant providers of capital in the Irish market.
 While the focus of these lenders has predominantly been on the financing of property acquisitions and developments, many of these lenders have also provided financing for acquisitions.
-Banks continue to be the dominant source of primary loans.

 Unitranche debt, which combines features of both mezzanine and senior debt, has also been used in recent Irish acquisition financings.
-A unitranche facility is a single tranche term loan (usually provided by a direct lending fund) which combines a blend of senior and junior risk with a single interest rate.
+A unitranche facility is a single tranche term loan (usually provided by a direct lending fund) which combines a blend of senior and junior risk into a single interest rate.
 Given that most Irish targets fall within the mid-market space, it is expected that unitrache debt will continue to be a popular form of acquisition finance for Irish targets.

 Due to its tax-friendly environment, Ireland is often also used as a holding company jurisdiction.